 In 2018, the City of Ryde made a commitment to prepare a local Resilience Plan, and subsequently appointed a Resource and Resilience Officer to devise it.
-This document presents the resilience plan for the City of Ryde, which is contained in two parts.
+This document presents to Resilience Plan for the City of Ryde, which is contained in two parts.

-Volume 1 presents the narrative behind the need for a resilience plan, the key areas on which Council will focus are, goals and strategic directions.
+Volume 1 presents the narrative behind the need for a resilience plan, overall goals and strategic directions, and background and context for the key response areas that Council will focus on.

-Volume 2 presents the recommended actions to be taken by Council and the community to help ensure the City of Ryde is more resilient.
+Volume 2 presents the proposed actions to be taken by Council and the community to help ensure the City of Ryde is more resilient.

 The response (action) plan includes targets, desired outcomes, who should be responsible for carrying out the actions and a timeframe for completion over a 10-year period (to 2030).
 The structure of this Plan is based on holistic 'quadruple-bottom-line' (QBL) sustainability and uses local knowledge and data from Resilient Sydney and Ryde's own engagement data.
 This QBL approach is based upon social, environmental, economic and governance pillars, principles and outcomes across the community and Council's own operations.

-This Resilience Plan draws on a review of comparable work by councils, State, nationally and internationally, and is consistent with the framework undertaken by Resilient Sydney.
+This Resilience Plan draws on a review of comparable work by councils, State government, national and international organsiations, and is consistent with the framework undertaken by Resilient Sydney.